 - Techniques of analysis, including quantitative, economic, and statistical methods and computer systems

 The MPA program is comprised of 42 credit hours, including core courses, an area of specialization, electives, and a capstone.
 View the MPA curriculum sheet to learn more.

-We also offer a dual degree program, combining a Master of Public Administration and a Juris Doctor from the Cleveland-Marshall College of Law.
+We also offer a dual degree program, combining a Master of Public Administration and a Juris Doctor from the College of Law.
 Full-time students may earn both degrees in four years, rather than the five years required to earn the degrees separately.